raspberrypilearning/dancing-unicorn-rainbow/en/step_9.md

 + Delete all of the `say ___`{:class="blocklooks"} blocks in your button configuring code (from the last step), and then duplicate the code.

-+ Slot your unicorn dancing code into `else`{:class="blockcontrol"} of the button configuring code.
++ For your unicorn dancing code, delete `when flag clicked`{:class="blockevents"} block and slot the rest of the unicorn dancing code into `else`{:class="blockcontrol"} of the button configuring code.

-+ Slot your GPIO blinking rainbow code into `else`{:class="blockcontrol"} of the other button configuring code.
++ For your GPIO blinking rainbow code, delete the `when flag clicked`{:class="blockevents"} block and slot the rest of the GPIO blinking rainbow code into `else`{:class="blockcontrol"} of the other button configuring code.

 + In the `if`{:class="blockcontrol"} slots of your code, add an action.
 I suggest `switch costume to first costume`{:class="blocklooks"} so your unicorn doesn't get its dance moves mixed up.

 --- hints ---
 --- hint ---